andynzeka-organization/eks-aws-terraform-platform/README.md

 **Highlights**
 - VPC with public/private subnets, IGW, NAT (per‑AZ or shared), and route tables.
 - EKS with managed node group, IAM roles, OIDC provider, and IRSA roles.
+- Single ALB Ingress for both Grafana and Prometheus using path routing (`/grafana`, `/prometheus`).
+No domain required — use the ALB DNS name.
 - Optional Helm‑based apps under `apps/` with a ready‑to‑use providers setup.
 - Worker EC2 instances are tagged with a `Name` (default: `demo-worker-node`).